-Patrick and his wife Beth met on their first day of college in Champaign, and have been married for 14 years.
-They have three children, Jonathan (4), Claire (3) and Charlotte (6 months), who will attend District 203 schools in the coming years.
-Patrick and Beth moved to Naperville nine years ago because of its reputation as a great place to raise a family, and feel very fortunate to have established roots in our great city.
+Patrick and his wife Beth met on their first day of college in Champaign, and have been married for 18 years.
+They have three children, Jonathan (8), Claire (6) and Charlotte (4), who have many years ahead in District 203 schools.
+Patrick and Beth moved to Naperville in 2010 because of its reputation as a great place to raise a family, and feel very fortunate to have established roots in our great city.

-From the time that Patrick came to Naperville, he has been very involved in the community, and prior to being elected to City Council in 2019, he was an active member of the Naperville Jaycees, the Naperville Area Chamber of Commerce Young Professionals Network, the West Suburban Irish, and the DuPage Children’s Museum’s NextGen Board, and the 5th Avenue Steering Committee.
+From the time that Patrick came to Naperville, he has been very involved in the community, and prior to being elected to City Council in 2019, he was an active member of the Naperville Jaycees, the Naperville Area Chamber of Commerce, the West Suburban Irish, the DuPage Children’s Museum’s NextGen Board, and the 5th Avenue Steering Committee.
 Since being elected to City Council, Patrick has also served as the Council liaison to the Historic Preservation Commission, the Human Rights and Fair Housing Commission, and the Downtown Advisory Committee.

-Patrick earned his undergraduate degree in English from the University of Illinois at Urbana- Champaign, where he met his wife Beth on the first day of their freshman year.
+Patrick earned his undergraduate degree in English from the University of Illinois at Urbana- Champaign.
 Patrick then attended law school at Chicago-Kent College of Law, and earned in Juris Doctor, along with a certificate from Chicago-Kent’s Program in Environmental and Energy Law, in 2007.

 During his time in law school, Patrick completed externships at the United States Environmental Protection Agency and with the United States District Court for the Northern District of Illinois, where he was mentored by the late Honorable John W. Darrah.